 The Secret Service set up metal detectors and inspected the building, while an advance team from the White House ran secured cable lines through an office window so the President could instantly communicate anywhere around the world.

 East side residents lined William Street, hoping to catch a glimpse of Obama as his limousine approached the factory.
-Once the car pulled into the ISI loading dock, Obama stood with extended hand toward Sullivan.
+Once the car pulled into the ISI loading dock, Obama stood with a hand extended toward Sullivan.
 The president had read a profile about him during the ride.

 “You must be Dave Sullivan, former linebacker at the University at Albany,” he said with a smile.

 “Yes sir,” Sullivan replied.
-“I was slow and weak, but if I caught you, I’d hit you.”
+Undaunted by the most powerful man in the world, he said, “I was slow and weak, but if I caught you, I’d hit you.”

 That was their first laugh of the day.
 During the next two-and-a-half hours, the laughs kept coming.

-After meeting privately with local politicians, Sullivan, Sabuda, and two other ISI executives, Max Branham and Patrica Penna, led Obama on a tour of the factory.
+After the President privately with local politicians, Sullivan, Sabuda, and two other ISI executives, Max Branham and Patrica Penna, led Obama on a tour of the factory.
 Media from across the world — ABC, NBC, CBS, CNN, even the BBC — followed the five.

 “Once the tour got going, I wasn’t nervous at all,” Sullivan said.
-“All my employees were at their machines during the tour.
+“All my employees were at their machines when he walked around.
 He spoke Spanish to Miguel Rivera, one of the first workers I hired twenty years ago.
 We actually kept a couple machines running because I couldn’t shut down completely.”